 When excess buildup manages to get deep into pores, acne-promoting bacteria quickly follows, and this is hard to remove by cleansing alone.

 Exfoliate a few times a week to prevent this process and keep skin clean from future breakouts.

-Scrubbing can irritate breakouts and prevent them from healing properly, so for a gentle method of exfoliation that won’t irritate skin, try Alpha-H’s Liquid Gold.
+Scrubbing can irritate breakouts and prevent them from healing properly, so for a gentle method of exfoliation that won’t irritate skin, try The Ordinary Glycolic Acid 7% Toning Solution.
 This toning lotion relies upon glycolic acid to break down buildup whilst soothing angry swelling and redness with natural anti-inflammatories.

 3. Choose a serum based on its ingredients

 Packed with super concentrated strains of hardworking, fast-acting ingredients, serums are no overnight miracle workers, but will work hard to gradually improve acne-prone skin over time.

 The ingredients are designed to penetrate skin at a cellular level to really get to the root of the issue.

 Any serum laced with niacinamide will help to keep future breakouts at bay – the By BEAUTY BAY SkinHit Soothing Serum has a particularly strong concentration of the ingredient, which is renowned for its ability to treat clogged pores, excess oil, and post-acne pigmentation.
 Plus, with no harsh chemicals involved, it’s ideal for sensitive skin.

 4. Keep your skin well hydrated

 You might not think hydration has a direct effect on existing breakouts, but hydration is always the most important part of any skincare routine.